Overview

 Sample requirements

 The second sample requirement is that it must be stable in a rarefied (e.g., vacuum) environment.
 You must evacuate the electron beam path for the TEM to function.
-The region around the sample is typically under vacuum, however some specialized TEMs or sample holders enable higher pressures in the vicinity of the sample at the cost of reduced resolution.
+The region around the sample is typically under vacuum.
+However, some specialized TEMs or sample holders enable higher pressures in the vicinity of the sample at the cost of reduced resolution.
 Many materials can tolerate vacuum exposure.
-Hydrated, wet or volatile materials will evaporate in the vacuum of the TEM.
+Hydrated, wet, or volatile materials will evaporate in the vacuum of the TEM.
 To counteract this destruction, you can dehydrate the sample through a series of chemical replacements of the water and drying without changing the original sample microstructure.
-Another approach is to freeze the material and hold the sample at cryogenic temperatures to prevent evaporation of the volatile compounds.
-In the case of hydrated samples, the freezing must be very rapid to prevent water crystallization that will destroy the sample microstructure.
+Another approach is to freeze the material and hold the sample at cryogenic temperatures to prevent the evaporation of the volatile compounds.
+In the case of hydrated samples, the freezing must be rapid to prevent water crystallization that will destroy the sample microstructure.
 This is called single-particle cryo-electron microscopy (cryo-EM).